yag-im/appsvc/README.md

 # appsvc

-appsvc is an apps management service
+appsvc is an apps management service.
+Implements logic for apps search, start/stop, pause/resume.

-## release a new version

-Inside a devcontainer:

-    make lint
-    make build

-Outside of a devcontainer:

-    make docker-build
-    make docker-run
-    make docker-pub TAG=0.0.1
+## Development

+### Prerequisite

+Create *.devcontainer/secrets.env* file:

+    SQLDB_PASSWORD=***VALUE***

+The following devcontainers should be up and running:

+    sqldb

+Then simply open this project in any IDE that supports devcontainers (VSCode is recommended).